bd500/Roserade-Shop/README.md

 # Roserade Shop

-This is the build in project for the course by Brad Traversy on Udemy.
+This is my personal project, developed from the course by Brad Traversy on Udemy.
 You can see it [here](https://www.udemy.com/course/mern-ecommerce).

 ## Overview

-Roserade Shop is a simple e-commerce site for fashion clothes using MERN stack.
+Roserade Shop is a e-commerce website for fashion clothes using MERN stack.

 ## To-Do List